Reachability Analysis of Neural Feedback Loops: Experimental Results

 \subsection{Backward Reachability}

 For the double integrator system and NN described in~\cref{sec:results:double_integrator}, \cref{fig:backproj} shows one-step backprojection sets for a given target set, $\mathcal{X}_T$.
+Recall that this NN is not invertible, both because it uses ReLU activations and some weight matrix dimensions prevent inversion.

 The green rectangle represents $\mathcal{X}_T = [2.5, 3.0] \times [-0.25, 0.25]$. $\mathcal{X}_T$ is partitioned into a uniform grid of various resolution in (a)-(d), ranging from $2\times2$ to $16\times16$.
 The estimated backprojection set of each cell is computed and visualized as a red polytope.
 Thus, the estimated backprojection set of $\mathcal{X}_T$ is the union of all red polytopes.
 In practice, if $\mathcal{X}_T$ represents a goal set, one could check that the system's starting state is inside one of the gray polytopes before ``pressing go'' on the system.

 To demonstrate that points inside the backprojection set will move the system to the target set under the NN control policy, we uniformly sampled points in each polytope of the estimated backprojection set and simulated the system forward one step (using the NN control policy).
 In~\cref{fig:backproj}, the blue points represent these samples at timestep $T-1$, and the orange points are the resulting system state at timestep $T$.
 All of the orange points lie within the green rectangle of $\mathcal{X}_T$, which suggests the backprojection sets were computed properly.